colinyjchung/jinnzhong/content/posts/20240521-brainstorming-story-tags.md

 As you'll soon see, these four tag categories are heavily influenced by OSC's MICE quotient, and MRK's revised version of it... but I'm trying to make it more _functional and useful_ to me and the way my brain processes it, which unfortunately, doesn't give me a memorable acronym like MICE.
 But let's go through them...

-[TOC]
+{{< toc >}}

 ## Quests [QST]

 **QST**, or "Quests", are the action beats that drive a story.
-Unless it's an action film where one action defines the entire story, it is a series of them.
+Unless it's an action film where one action defines the entire story, it is a series of them in a longer work (film/novel), but perhaps only one in a short story.
 It's akin to EVENT in the MICE quotient, but more clear, specific, and functional to me.
 It tells me what the PROT has to do.

 Here's what I have so far...

 * **[qst: ASK](https://journal.jinnzhong.com/tags/qst-ask/)** - Go ask, beg, negotiate X for Y
+* **[qst: BATTLE](https://journal.jinnzhong.com/tags/qst-battle/)** - Protect, or defend against attacks, or go somewhere to fight X.
 * **[qst: CREATE](https://journal.jinnzhong.com/tags/qst-create/)** - Invent, create, perform, or make X
 * **[qst: DELIVER](https://journal.jinnzhong.com/tags/qst-deliver/)** - Bring X (character or object) to Y
 * **[qst: ESCAPE](https://journal.jinnzhong.com/tags/qst-escape/)** - Get out of or away from X, run and hide
 * **[qst: FETCH](https://journal.jinnzhong.com/tags/qst-fetch/)** - Go get, find, rescue, steal, claim, buy, or win X
+* **[qst: GO SEE](https://journal.jinnzhong.com/tags/qst-go-see/)** - Go to X to see, explore, or investigate
 * **[qst: HUNT](https://journal.jinnzhong.com/tags/qst-hunt/)** - Chase, hunt, pursue, and avenge or kill.
-* **[qst: PROTECT](https://journal.jinnzhong.com/tags/qst-protect/)** - Protect, or defend against attacks to X.
-* **[qst: VISIT](https://journal.jinnzhong.com/tags/qst-visit/)** - Go to X to see, explore, or investigate

 I don't know if this is exhaustive in terms of pure actions, but it feels fairly exhaustive to me.
-I debated "fight" should be an action in and of itself... but I feel like it makes more sense under NTW below.
 QSTs are straight-up "go do x" tasks.
 It might run into conflict, obstacles, opposition, constraints, or traps, but it's not "baked in" if that makes sense.
 I think 90% of everyday tasks in the real world just happen routinely.

 However, it should be noted that if the story doesn't make a big deal of it, if it doesn't dramatize it, nor is the action itself load-bearing, and you can handwave it, that is -- skip the parts where you're going from location A to location B, then it is NOT a QST sequence.